 Best time to visit Lombok / Lombok weather

 There are two distinct seasons in Lombok, the rainy season from October to March and the dry season from May to September.
-Throughout the year, daytime temperatures normally remain around 30°C but during rainy season the island experiences its highest levels of humidity.
+Throughout the year, daytime temperatures normally remain around 30°C but during the rainy season, the island experiences its highest levels of humidity.
 If you can bear the hot and humid conditions, you’ll have the island to yourself as this is low season.
 In April, temperatures begin to drop and the countryside becomes lush with green vegetation.
-May and June is considered to be the best time to visit Lombok as the days are sunny and not too hot with beautiful green nature around.
-At the end of the dry season and before rainy season start, you can expect the nature in Lombok to be very dry.
-Based on that, September, October and November are not the best months to visit Lombok if you want to enjoy the lush nature.
+May and June are considered to be the best time to visit Lombok as the days are sunny and not too hot with beautiful green nature around.
+At the end of the dry season and before the rainy season start, you can expect nature in Lombok to be very dry.
+Based on that, September, October, and November are not the best months to visit Lombok if you want to enjoy the lush nature.

 How to get around in Lombok

 If you are comfortable driving a scooter we would definitely recommend renting one.
 But be aware because we heard stories of other travelers being scammed in Lombok with their rental scooters.
 They either got (almost) scammed for the damage they didn’t make, or their motorbike got “stolen” (but not really stolen), and they needed to pay a huge amount of money to the owner.
 Read more about typical Lombok scams and how to avoid them at the end of this blog post, just to warn you about these louche scenes… Another option is to book a tour to see all the highlights of the island in one or a few days.